IQSS/dataverse/doc/Sphinx/source/User/super-user.rst

 view all the options available for customizing and configuring the applications, as well as some network adminstrator utilities.

-The following tasks can be performed from the Options page:
+The following tasks can be performed from the Edit Button:

--  Manage dataverses, harvesting, exporting, and OAI sets - Create, edit, and manage standard and harvesting dataverses, manage harvesting schedules, set study export schedules, and manage OAI harvesting sets.
+-  Manage dataverses, harvesting, exporting, and OAI sets - Create, edit, and manage standard and harvesting dataverses, manage harvesting schedules, set dataset export schedules, and manage OAI harvesting sets.
 -  Customize the Network pages and description - Brand your Network and set up your Network e-mail contact.